mikezackles/vranger/README.md

 Just run `vranger`.

 By default, the `<Leader>q` mapping is used to suspend vim.
-You should be able to use the DETACH environment variable to change this behavior.
+You should be able to use the `VRANGER_DETACH` environment variable to change this behavior.
 For example, in bash you could try:

-    DETACH="q" vranger
+    VRANGER_DETACH="q" vranger

 Please note that if you'd like to open a file in your vim session using the `:open_with` command, you should specify `vrim` as your editor instead of